rana-abhishek/nayan-blog/source/_posts/Vehicle-Parking-Occupancy-Detection.md

 ### 4) Representing the vehicles as point objects on 2d-map

+For this step , we would be using a very classical ***Computer Vision*** concept.
-This step can be further broken to the following sub-steps :
+This step can be broken to the following sub-steps :

 	*Using Google API , we came to know the dimensions of the parking areas in both the images.
 	 *This helped us in restricting the images to particular areas which further aided us in automatically detecting key